cmaureir/progra-alma/lectures/week2/lecture8.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A function can do several actions
-without delivering the result.
+without yielding a result.

 For example,
-if a program needs to print several times some information,
+when a program needs to print several times some information,
 it should encapsulate this action in a function that performs the ``print`` ::

     def data_print(name, lastname, rol, day, month, year):
         print 'Name:', name, lastname
-        print 'Rol:', rol
+        print 'ID:', rol
         print 'Birth date:', day, '/', month, '/', year

     data_print('Perico', 'Los Palotes', '201101001-1',  3, 1, 1993)
     data_print('Yayita', 'Vinagre',     '201101002-2', 10, 9, 1992)
-    data_print('Fulano', 'De Tal',      '201101003-3', 14, 5, 1990)
+    data_print('John',   'Doe',         '201101003-3', 14, 5, 1990)

 In this case,
 each call to the ``data_print`` function
-shows the data through screen, but does not give any result.
+shows the data in the screen, but it does not give any result.
-This function type is known in programming like
+In programming, this kind of functions are known as
 **procedures** or **subroutines**,
-but in Python are simple functions.
+but in Python they are plain functions.

-Technically, all the returning values are functions.
+Technically, all functions return a value.
 In the case of a function lacking the ``return`` statement,
 the return value is always ``None``.
-But as the function call is not an assignment,
+But as the function call is not put on the right-hand side of an assignment,
-we loose the value and there is no program effect.
+the value is lost and there is no effect on the program.

 Exercises
 ~~~~~~~~~